Working out what to do with pets when you travel can be a difficult decision.

 These services match up people looking to house sit, with those who have houses that are going to be vacant.
 It’s win-win deal that taps in to a global market.

 These services are generally free, though you may have to pay a yearly registration fee.
 There is normally no payment to the person staying in your house, as they are getting to live rent free!

 I have no experience of using a house sitting service like this, so have linked to a number of articles below that might help you make a decision

-- TrustedHouseSitters.com – The largest and most well know of the international house sitting services.
+- TrustedHouseSitters.com – The largest and most well known of the international house-sitting services.

 - HouseSitMatch.com – House and pet sitter, largely UK focused.

 - AnimalAngels.co.uk – UK based house sitters who specialise in looking after pets.